What is sin?

 - Romans 14:23.
 But whoever has doubts is condemned if he eats, because the eating is not from faith.
 For whatever does not proceed from faith is sin.

 - James 4:17.
 So whoever knows the right thing to do and fails to do it, for him it is sin.

 - 1 John 5:17.
 All wrongdoing is sin, but there is sin that does not lead to death.

 - Read Scripture.
 Read one or two Scripture passages each day.

 - Create a Flashcard.
 Write the question on one side of an index card and the answer on the other.
 Also write the Scripture reference on one side of another index card and the Scripture on the other side.
 Use these as flash cards throughout the week.

 - Memorize the Question and Answer.
 Write the question and answer on a whiteboard or piece of paper.
 Each day erase three or four words and put blanks in their place.
 Read the question and answer replacing the blanks with the correct missing words.

 - Read the Commentary.
 Available on the NCC website or App.

 - Listen to a Song.
-Listen or read the lyrics to Holy, Holy, Holy.
+Listen or read the lyrics to All I Have is Christ.